 Do you know about baby Wonder Weeks?
 They are the points at which the majority of babies take massive developmental leaps forward.
 While they master their new skills or adjust to their new knowledge, they tend to be grouchier and clingier than usual and have even more trouble sleeping.
 There's an expensive book and a cheap app which explain them in much more detail.

-Anyway, Matilda is currently going through a Wonder Week (it's a misleading name - most of them last for several weeks).
+Anyway, MM is currently going through a Wonder Week (it's a misleading name - most of them last for several weeks).

 Specifically, she is going through the Leap of Programs.
 This is when babies learn about sequences of actions - that, say, getting their coat and shoes and putting them on and going down the stairs and getting in their buggy is "going out".

 Most of the parents I've spoken to found this leap particularly hard.